Ochrolechia upsaliensis: Description

 The thallus of Ochrolechia upsaliensis is white to grayish-white, and crustose; the thallus thickens with age.
 The texture of the thallus surface ranges from smooth to granular.
 The lichen produces abundant apothecia; these reproductive structures are shallowly saucer-shaped, measuring 0.5–3 mm in diameter, with a pale-buff disc.
 The ascospores typically number 8 per ascus; they are ellipsoid with dimensions of 31–69 by 23–37 μm.

 Ochrolechia upsaliensis reacts negatively to all standard lichen spot tests.

 Habitat and distribution

 Ochrolechia upsaliensis has a Northern Hemisphere distribution, having been reported from Europe, arctic areas of Alaska and Canada, Greenland, and mountainous areas of the United States.
 It also occurs in mountainous areas of Europe.
 There, it prefers habitats with calciferous soil and plant debris, and grows optimally above the treeline.
 In the Alps, where it is widespread, Ochrolechia upsaliensis reaches the Nival zone.
 It typically overgrows mosses, sedges, grasses, or grows on the ground; less frequently, it has been recorded growing on rock.
 In Greenland, it is a component of the lichen-rich biological soil crust.

+The species is host to the lichenicolous fungus species Sclerococcum deminutum.